iamtrazy/http-ssl-ssh-injector/README.md

 [+] - badvpn-tun2socks must be compiled and installed https://github.com/ambrop72/badvpn

+[+] - in proxification.sh line 6  "sudo route add $ssh_ip gw 192.168.43.1 metric 5" 192.168.43.1 must be replaced with your default gateway

 [+] - on arch and some other linux distros netcat-openbsd is called openbsd-netcat

 [+] - apt install screen